Listen to this article

 This is the most important step where you provide your most recent i94 information.

 - If you visited any of the US land borders, then you will have a paper i94 issued by CBP.
 This i94 will also be available online on the CBP website.

 - Both online and paper i94 details should match if it’s the most recent i94.

 - If paper i94 does not match the online CBP i94 but it is the most recent, then use paper i94 details here.

 - If you traveled by air or sea outside the USA and then got the new i94, then download it from the CBP website.

 #Step 5 – My Contact

 We suggest entering the same address as you wrote on your EAD i765 application form.

-If you have changed your address after filing the i765 application and then filled AR-11 form to inform the USCIS, then use the new address here.
+If you have changed your address after filing the i765 application and then filled the AR-11 form to inform the USCIS, then use the new address here.

 This should be a US mailing address.

 #Step 6 – Sign & Place (Optional)

-You can enter the sign date and place to be printed on the letter.
+You can enter the signing date and place to be printed on the letter.
 If you do not fill it in the form, then you will need to write it by hand before sending it to the USCIS.

 - Sign Date: Date today or any date in the future when you want to use this document.

 - Sign Place: City or state name where you are present at the time of signing this interfile letter.